Habitat Stewardship Program (HSP) for Species at Risk

 - The HSP Prevention Stream focuses on projects addressing other species, beyond those listed on SARA to prevent them from becoming a conservation concern.

 For both streams, activities must take place on private lands, provincial Crown lands, Aboriginal lands, or in aquatic and marine areas across Canada.
 The program also fosters partnerships among organizations interested in the recovery of species at risk and other species.

 The HSP is one of the three main federal funding programs that focus on the protection and recovery of species at risk.
 The others are the Aboriginal Fund for Species at Risk and the Interdepartmental Recovery Fund.
-The Habitat Stewardship Program is administered by Environment Canada and managed co-operatively with Fisheries and Oceans Canada and the Parks Canada Agency.
+The Habitat Stewardship Program is administered by Environment and Climate Change Canada and managed co-operatively with Fisheries and Oceans Canada and the Parks Canada Agency.

 Stewardship is clearly making a difference in habitat protection, the recovery of species, and the preservation of biodiversity.
 The HSP started in 2000, as one of three pillars in Canada’s national strategy for the protection of species at risk.
 The other two pillars are the National Accord for the Protection of Species at Risk, endorsed by the provinces and territories, and SARA.
 Under SARA, stewardship is the first step in protecting Critical Habitat.
 Hundreds of stewardship projects are underway across Canada, many of them funded by the HSP.
 The program directs funds where they are needed most and into the hands of people who can make a difference--those who work on Canada's lands and waters and who care about this country's natural heritage.